cantineNantes/mustached-robot/README.md

 ### Populate your database

-* Before starting you should populate the database with at leat one entry in the "reasons" table
+* Before starting you should populate the database with at leat one entry in the "reasons" table -- by convention the "reason" with "id = 1" is coworking

+### Configuration

+* Edit the /config/config.php file :

+  * line 23 : update the url of your final production site
+  * line 238 : update the encryption key to set your own (very important for security reason)

+* Edit the /config/mustached.php file :
+  * number of seats in the coworking space
+  * information to connect to your Google Calendar

 ## Developers